ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/005.jpg"
-  height="100%"
+  caption="Soviet-era Jeeps essential for travel in Artavan" height="100%"
 %}
-Soviet-era Jeeps essential for travel in Artavan

 After waking up in our hotel, we attempted to dry the fungi using our dehydrators.
 It was unfortunate that we didn’t consider the amperage difference, and thus fried one of the dehydrators!
 We then had our first official ICAM meeting in person, something that felt so surreal and joyous to us especially given the ongoing COVID-19 pandemic.